aaryan-00/Shortify-URL-Shortener/README.md

 2. Clone the repository: `git clone <repository_url>`.
 3. Navigate to the project directory.
 4. Install the required dependencies by running the command `npm install`.
-5. In the .env, provide the necessary environment variables (e.g., database connection URI, PORT) or you can leave it as I have provided these in the .env file attached to this project.
+5. In the `.env` file, provide the necessary environment variables (e.g., database connection URI, PORT) or you can leave it as I have provided these in the `.env` file attached to this project.
 6. Run the application: `npm run start`.
 7. Access the application in your web browser at: `http://localhost:3000`.

 ## Accessing the Application:

-1. Open your web browser and visit `http://localhost:3000` to access the QuickLink application.
+1. Open your web browser and navigate to http://localhost:3000 to access the Shortify URL Shortener application.
-2. Sign up for a new account or log in using your existing credentials.
+2. Register for a new account or log in if you already have one.
-3. Start using the application to shorten URLs, add notes, get the previous shortened URL, search the URLs and notes, and track click statistics.
+3. Provide the necessary details for registration, such as name, email address, and password.
+4. If you're logging in, enter your email and password to access the application.
+5. Once logged in, you can start using the URL shortener application.
+   - Shorten URLs by entering a long URL and personal notes and clicking the "Shorten" button.
+   - Access your previously shortened URLs easily on the All URLs page.
+   - Use the search function to find specific URLs or notes.
+   - View click statistics to understand user engagement.
+   - See the "Created At" timestamp for each shortened URL, indicating when it was created.
+6. Explore the application further and try out different features.
+7. Make the most of the URL shortener to efficiently manage your URLs, notes, and their creation timestamps.

 ## Dependencies: